Go Back

 Instructions

-• Add curry leaves, 2–3 chopped tomatoes, and salt.
-Cook 2–3 minutes until soft.
+• Add curry leaves, chopped tomatoes, and salt to taste.
+Stir and cook for 2–3 minutes until the tomatoes soften.

-• Add the ground spice powder and ½ tsp turmeric powder.
-Mix well.
+• Add the ground spice powder from earlier along with ½ teaspoon turmeric powder.
+Mix everything well to combine.

 Notes